 Camps in Finland and Estonia

 The local Rotary clubs take care of the camp arrangements: meeting the student in the airport at arrival, accommodations, host families, ground transportations in Finland/Estonia, camp program, and student safety.
-Our camps are organized by Rotarians that live in the area and therefore know well the opportunities and interesting attractions that the area can offer.
-They also know the local authorities whose advice and instructions they follow to make a safe camp for its participants.
+Our camps are organized by Rotarians that live in the area and who are familiar with the opportunities and interesting attractions that the area can offer.
+They also know the local authorities whose advice and instructions they follow to make a safe camp for the participants.

-We do not accept direct applications from the students, their families or sponsoring Rotary clubs.
-All applications must go via official EEMA Camp coordinator of your country.
+We do not accept direct applications from the students, their families, or sponsoring Rotary clubs.
+All applications must go through the official EEMA Camp coordinator of your country.

 Camps in general

 The camp programs are built around specific camp themes.
 We have a variety of themes every year.
 Often we have camps on nature (lakes, forests, or archipelago), different forms of sport, music, leadership (RYLA) and so on.
-The camps last typically two weeks in July – August time (exact dates vary from camp to camp).
+The camps typically last two weeks during July – August (the exact dates vary from camp to camp).

-Often (but not always) the first week is a family period where the participants live in the host families.
-During this period the participants have a great opportunity to learn to know local people, culture, habits and way of life.
+Often (but not always) the first week is a family period where the participants stay with their host families.
+During this period, the participants have a great opportunity to learn to know local people, culture, habits, and way of life.

-Our districts have a Youth Exchange Certificate of Rotary International.
-Therefore we accept students from the certified districts only.
+Our districts have a Rotary International Youth Exchange Certificate.
+Therefore, we accept students from the certified districts only.

 To organize a camp requires a lot of work and commitment from a large number of Rotarians and other volunteers.
-We expect that the participants respect this effort by being active in all items of the program and by following carefully the instructions given by the organizers.
-It is also noted that the international rules of the Rotary Youth Exchange apply in all our camps.
+We expect that the participants respect this effort by being active in all events of the program and by carefully following the instructions given by the organizers.
+Please note that the international rules of the Rotary Youth Exchange apply in all our camps.

 Participants pay their own costs to and from Finland/Estonia.
-They shall also have their own pocket money.
+They should also have their own pocket money.
 The organizing Rotarians take care of all ground transportations from the closest airport.
 Staying in the host family is free and the organizing Rotarians pay the costs of the camp period.
-We pay no allowance to the participants.
+No allowance is paid to the participants.

-Due to COVID-19 pandemia no camps will be arranged in summer 2021.
+Due to the COVID-19 pandemia, no camps will be arranged in the summer of 2021.

-We plan to have a full camp program in summer 2022.
-The information of those camps will be released in January 2022 in this page.
+We plan to have a full camp program in the summer of 2022.
+The information about those camps will be released in January 2022 in this page.

-If you are interested to participate, please contact your local Rotary Club or the Camp Coordinator of your country.
-If you do not know how to make these contacts, send an email to us and we let you know who is your Coordinator and how to contact her/him.
+If you are interested in participating, please contact your local Rotary Club or the Camp Coordinator of your country.
+If you do not know how to make these contacts, please send an email to us and we will let you know who is your Coordinator and how to contact them.

 Your local Coordinator will tell you how to apply and where to send the application.
-Each country has its own way to select the participants.
+Each country has its own way of selecting the participants.

-We in Finnish-Estonian Multidistrict wish you warmly welcome to Finland/Estonia and to our camps.
+We in the Finnish-Estonian Multidistrict wish you warmly welcome to Finland/Estonia and to our camps.